eastgenomics/eggd_mosdepth/README.md

 e.g. For the following 6 bins:
     `--quantize 0:1:4:50:100:200:` <br/>
     The following label option would be passed:
-    `"label1,label2,label3,label4,label5,label6"`
+    `"label1, label2, label3, label4, label5, label6"`

-When calculating coverage to get a more accurate calculation it is required to discount multi mapped reads (those with a MAPQ of 0), and duplicate reads.
-This may be done by passing the following optional arguments: `--flag 1796 --mapq 20`.
+<b>When calculating coverage to get a more accurate calculation it is required to discount multi mapped reads (those with a MAPQ of 0), and duplicate reads.
+This may be done by passing the following optional arguments: `--flag 1796 --mapq 20`.<b>

 ## What does this app output?
 This app outputs: